![]() |

 Drawing goes the other way and is initiated by the EventLoop.
 The EventLoop will call on all top level frames and special plane frames to redraw their damaged regions.

-Typically, drawing should only be done inside the egt::v1::Widget::draw() method.
+Typically, drawing should only be done inside the egt::v1::Widget::draw() method and its overrides in widget classes, which all descend from the egt::v1::Widget class.

 The best way to see how typical widgets are drawn is to look at the draw() functions of default EGT widgets.
 However, there are several things to take into account when implementing a draw() function.